-- Student produces or knowingly uses counterfeit money. - Student participates in gambling activities i.e., throwing quarters for money. - Student possesses pornographic materials depicting others under the age of 18. - Student possessing drug paraphernalia.
+- Student produces or knowingly uses counterfeit money. - Student selling unauthorized products such as food, drink, materials on school campus (repeated). - Student participating in gambling activities i.e., throwing quarters for money. - Student possesses pornographic materials depicting others under the age of 18. - Student possessing drug paraphernalia. - Multiple students in the same stall, at the same time, in the restroom. - When more than one student is present in a restroom stall it compromises the health and safety of all students in the stall and can result in misconduct.